- Home

 Safe Horizon

-Safe Horizon is the largest nonprofit victim services agency in the United States.
+Safe Horizon is the largest non-profit victim services agency in the United States.
 This organization has helped more than 250,000 children, adults, and families affected by crime and abuse throughout New York City each year.

 NYC COVID-19 Resources Web Page

-New York City’s dedicated page to coronavirus resources.
-For more information on the city’s response to COVID-19, visit NYC.gov/coronavirus or call 311 (212.639.9675 for Video Relay Service, or TTY: 212.504.4115).
+NYC’s dedicated page to coronavirus resources.
+For more information on the City’s response to COVID-19, please visit NYC.gov/coronavirus or call 311 (212.639.9675 for Video Relay Service, or TTY: 212.504.4115).
 You can also text “COVID” to 692-692 for updates and information, or text “COVIDESP” to 692-692 for updates in Spanish.

 The Centers for Disease Control and Prevention

-The CDC has published resources so employees may educate themselves on planning, preparing, and coping with stress before and during a COVID-19 outbreak.
+The C.D.C. has published resources so employees may educate themselves on planning, preparing, and coping with stress before and during a COVID-19 outbreak.

 The Substance Abuse and Mental Health Services Administration